kleis-technology/terraform-training/tutorials/TP2/README.md

 ### S3 Bucket

-To create an infrastructure, we need at least one resource.
+To create an infrastructure, you need at least one resource.
 The following resource block declare an AWS S3 bucket (i.e., a container stored in Amazon S3).

 ```HCL